alexmccray23/uncle/README.md

 ### split_base.lua
 Neovim plugin for adding split sample qualifiers and base labels

+### state_abbv.lua
+Neovim plugin for converting state names in the .rfl to their postal abbreviations

 ### state_fips.lua
 Neovim plugin for converting state names and abbreviations to their FIPS codes